PhilipGriffith/AHPy/README.md

     - `{'a': 0.25, 'b': 0.25}`
 - `consistency_ratio`: *float*, the consistency ratio of the Compare object
 - `random_index`: *'Donegan & Dodd' or 'Saaty'*, the random index used to compute the consistency ratio
-- `elements`: *dict*, the elements of the Compare object
+- `elements`: *dict*, the elements compared by the Compare object
-  - `count`: *int*, the number of elements within the Compare object
+  - `count`: *int*, the number of elements compared by the Compare object
-  - `names`: *list*, the names of the elements within the Compare object
+  - `names`: *list*, the names of the elements compared by the Compare object
 - `children`: *dict*, the children of the Compare object; if the Compare object has no children, this value will be `None`
   - `count`: *int*, the number of the Compare object's children
   - `names`: *list*, the names of the Compare object's children
 - `comparisons`: *dict*, the comparisons of the Compare object
-  - `count`: *int*, the number of comparisons made within the Compare object, not counting reciprocals
+  - `count`: *int*, the number of comparisons made by the Compare object, not counting reciprocal comparisons
-  - `input`: *list*, the comparisons input to the Compare object, containing each input comparison as a dictionary in which each key is a tuple of two elements and each value is their input pairwise comparison value
+  - `input`: *list*, the comparisons input to the Compare object; each input comparison is a dictionary in which each key is a tuple of two elements and each value is their input pairwise comparison value
     - `[{('a', 'b'): 3}, ...]`
-  - `computed`: *list*, the comparisons computed by the Compare object, containing each computed comparison as a dictionary in which each key is a tuple of two elements and each value is their computed pairwise comparison value
+  - `computed`: *list*, the comparisons computed by the Compare object; each computed comparison is a dictionary in which each key is a tuple of two elements and each value is their computed pairwise comparison value; if the Compare object has no computed comparisons, this value will be `None`
     - `[{('c', 'd'): 0.7303}, ...]`

 ### Compare.add_children()

 Compare objects can be linked together to form a hierarchy representing the decision problem.
-To link Compare objects together into a hierarchy, call `add_children()` on the Compare object intended to form the upper level (the *parent*) and include as an argument a list or tuple of one or more Compare objects intended to form its lower level (the *children*).
+To link Compare objects together into a hierarchy, call `add_children()` on the Compare object intended to form the upper level (the *parent*) and include as an argument a list or tuple of one or more Compare objects intended to form its lower level (the *children*). **In order to properly synthesize the levels of the hierarchy, the `name` of each child object MUST appear as an element in its parent object's input `comparisons` dictionary.**

 `Compare.add_children(children)`

 - `children`: *list* or *tuple (required)*, the Compare objects that form the lower level of the current Compare object

-**In order to properly synthesize the levels of the hierarchy, the `name` of each child object MUST appear as an element in its parent object's input `comparisons` dictionary**:

 ```python
 >>> child1 = ahpy.Compare(name='child1', ...)